kirbydesign/designsystem/.github/CONTRIBUTING.md

 could be improved by writing:
 > Input error on 50-character submit

-#### The good issue is easily readable
+#### The good issue is easy to read
 <!-- - Readability
 - Easily understandable
   - No internal lingo
 - Proof-read -->

 There are MANY ways to improve the readability of a text.
 The following is just some ways to do it, that we think can add value when writing an issue:
-- Using proper punctuation (to the best of your abilities at least.
+- Use proper punctuation (to the best of your abilities at least.
 We are not experts at ,it either)
+- Use proper capitalisation
-- Spending some time proof-reading the issue before it is submitted.
+- Spend some time proof-reading the issue before it is submitted
-- Using available formatting such as lists and code blocks to aid easy skimming.
+- Use available formatting such as lists and code blocks to aid easy skimming
-- Explaining the abbrevations being used
+- Explain abbrevations being used

 <!-- Perhaps come up with a more code related example - i just couldn't at the time of writing -->
 For example the text:
-> I went to the RDL the other day, i think that the RDL is very nice!
+> I went to the RDL the other day, I think that the RDL is very nice!
 They have a huge selectin of books such as: the old man and the sea, 1984, Brave new world and the count of monte cristo

 Is much harder to read than:
 > I went to the royal danish library (RDL) the other day.
 The RDL is very nice.
 They have a huge selection of books, such as:
-> - the old man and the sea
+> - The Old Man and the Sea
 > - 1984
-> - brave new world
+> - Brave New World
-> - the count of monte cristo
+> - The Count of Monte Cristo

 #### The good issue contains screenshots and gifs if possible
 <!-- - A picture says more than 1000 words...
 (Imagine how much a gif is saying) -->